 Jigsaw brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
 Teaching strategies are varied and are mindful of preferred learning styles and the need for differentiation.
 Jigsaw is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
-This enables each Puzzle to start with an introductory assembly, generating a whole school focus for adults and children alike.

 There are six Puzzles in Jigsaw that are designed to progress in sequence from Autumn to June/July.
-Each Puzzle has six Pieces (lessons) which work towards an 'end product', for example, The School Learning Charter or The Garden of Dreams and Goals.
+Each Puzzle has six Pieces (lessons).